Opirel/Wolfson_home_assignment/README.md

 ### Wolfson Home Assignment

-### Before we start, here are some basic assumptions and premises:
+### Before we start, here are some basic assumptions, premises and general notes:

 #### 1. I assume that you have Docker installed and running.